Moneyball: Business Movie Review

 Congratulations!
 What should you do next?
 Try this:

-Feel free to share in the comment section which one of the Business Strategies from the Collateral Beauty movie would serve YOUR Business best right now?
+Feel free to share in the comment section which one of the Business Strategies from the movie, Moneyball, would serve YOUR Business best right now?

 THANKS FOR ALLOWING ME TO HELP YOU